 If your parents were never married, you would have to provide evidence of a financial or emotional relationship with the shared parent at some point before 21 years of age.

-The process of submitting a green card application will depend on whether you are located inside the United States or outside, within your home country.
+The process of submitting a green card application will depend on whether you are located inside the United States or in your home country.

 You will apply via consular processing if you are outside of the United States.
 When your sibling files Form I-130, they request USCIS to notify the U.S. consulate in your country.
 After USCIS approves your immigrant visa petition and a visa becomes available, the State Department’s National Visa Center (NVC) will send "Packet 3" to your sibling.
 When your sibling completes the forms, you will go to the U.S. embassy or consulate to apply for an immigrant visa.
 After you enter the United States on this immigrant visa, you will become a permanent resident and green cardholder.

-Getting a sibling green card can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Getting a sibling green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card application process and help you prepare and file your sibling application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!